-Fife Coastal Path website: Fife Ness to St Andrews
+Walking the Fife Coastal Path Kingsbarns to St Andrews

-If you would like to find out more about staying at Sandcastle Cottage and check our availability then click the link below.
+If you would like to find out more about staying at Sandcastle Cottage.
+Check our availability then click the link below.
 We look forward to welcoming you to Sandcastle Cottage.